Ike Turner: Legal problems and drug addiction

-In 1959, Turner was charged with what he described as "interstate transportation of forged checks and conspiracy" and was forced to stand trial in St. Louis.
-At the first trial, the jury failed to reach a verdict, and at the retrial a year later he was found not guilty.
+In 1960, Turner and two others were charged for "interstate transportation of forged checks and conspiracy."
+Turner plead not guilty and was forced to stand trial in St. Louis.
+The jury failed to reach a verdict at the first trial, but he was found not guilty at the retrial in 1961.

-In 1974, Turner was arrested for using illegal blue boxes at Bolic Sound studio to make long-distance phone calls.
+In 1974, Turner and three others were arrested for using illegal blue boxes at Bolic Sound studio to make long-distance phone calls.
 He was cleared of the charges.

 Before the age of thirty, Turner did not use drugs or drink alcohol.
 He would fire anyone in his band who used any substances.
 Turner was first introduced to cocaine by "two very famous people" he had been working with at the International Hotel in Las Vegas.
 Producer D'Angela Proctor alleged in Turner's Unsung documentary that the two famous people were Elvis Presley and Redd Foxx.
 He took the cocaine home and tried it one night while writing songs at the piano.
-Turner said he liked the reduced need for sleep the drug gave him which allowed him to write more music.
+Turner said he liked the reduced need for sleep the drug gave him, which allowed him to write more music.
 By the early 1970s, he was heavily addicted to the drug, buying it in large quantities and sharing it with friends.
 Turner later estimated that he had spent $11 million on cocaine.
 His addiction caused a hole through his nasal septum, the pain of which he relieved by using more cocaine.
 He eventually began freebasing crack cocaine.

-By 1985, Turner's finances were in disarray and he owed the state of California $12,802 in back taxes.
+By the 1980s, Turner's finances were in disarray and he owed the state of California $12,802 in back taxes.
 He later settled his account.
-He had tried to sell his studio Bolic Sound in 1980 to raise funds to avoid foreclosure, but the studio burned down on the day a potential buyer was scheduled to view it in January 1981.
+He had tried to sell his studio Bolic Sound to raise funds to avoid foreclosure, but the studio burned down on the day a potential buyer was scheduled to view it in January 1981.

-During the 1980s, Turner was arrested multiple times for drug and firearm offenses which resulted in two convictions.
+During the 1980s, Turner was arrested multiple times for drug and firearm offenses, which resulted in two convictions.